alebelcor/knowledge/web-performance.md

 Avoid using the Google Fonts service and [self-host the fonts instead](https://wicki.io/posts/2020-11-goodbye-google-fonts/).

-Avoid using the `local()` function to prevent showing potentially unexpected locally installed fonts.
+Avoid using the `local()` function, in `@font-face`, to prevent showing potentially unexpected locally installed fonts.

 Consider using [variable fonts](https://web.dev/variable-fonts/) ([browser support](https://caniuse.com/variable-fonts)).